vivid-inc/ash-ra-template/art/README.md

 <a name="delimiters"></a>
 ### Configurable ``:delimiters``
-ART's configurable template delimiters default to a `lispy` syntax:
+ART's configurable template delimiters use a `lispy` syntax by default.
 ```clojure
 <( (def e 2.7182) )>
 The natural number e is approximately <(= e )>